eswann/bootsy/README.md

 ```

 ### Auto-merge
 So what is auto-merge?
-It's actually my favorite features of this library, but it's a little hard to explain.
+It's actually my favorite feature of Bootsy, but it's a little hard to explain.
 In JavaScript, it's very common to pass all function parameters in a single object argument, as in the example below.
 Notice that text1 and text2 below are actually properties of one argument, not separate arguments.
 This pattern is
 well-supported by editors/JSDoc etc...